Working with the Variant Management Dialog

 Variant Errors

-Variant settings are stored in the project file (*.PrjPcb), and this data is read, analyzed and loaded into the Variant Management dialog when that dialog is opened.
+Variant settings are stored in the project file (*.PrjPcb), and this data is read, analyzed and loaded into the Variant Management dialog when the dialog is opened.
 If issues are detected when the data loads, such as any mismatches between component designators or component UIDs, an Information dialog will open to outline the problem.

 Resolve designator and UID mismatches before continuing with the design process.

-Component UID mismatches are automatically resolved, and these corrections will be retained when the project is saved.
+Component UID mismatches are automatically resolved, and the corrections will be retained when the project is saved.
 Duplicate designators must be corrected at the schematic level.
 To resolve these, validate the project (Project » Validate <project name>) and check the Messages panel for warning/error details.